nih-cfde/announcements/2022/2022-08-22-announcements.md

 Thanks to everyone who submitted (draft) video demonstrations of CFDE technical products in advance of the Council of Councils meeting!
 Most of the videos can be viewed on a single webpage at https://nih-cfde.github.io/2022-CoC-Videos/.
 Please watch the videos and provide your feedback [here](https://docs.google.com/document/d/1Azttan73vUiia8rv8M0tkyE_SAGD4kdfoqhQN5HOB9Y/edit#).

-## Content Generation Sprints

-The second Content Generation Sprint has concluded.
-The purpose of the sprints was to produce annotations for genes, anatomy terms, compounds, and diseases in the CFDE Search Portal.
-The product of our first sprint can be viewed at [https://github.com/nih-cfde/update-content-registry](https://github.com/nih-cfde/update-content-registry).
-Please join the #content-generation-sprint slack channel to participate.

-## GTEx/HuBMAP Explorer User Interface

-**Feedback Sought on the Explorer User Interface for Accessing Integrated GTEx/HuBMAP Data .** The GTEx and HuBMAP teams have mapped 16 GTEx tissue locations to the HuBMAP Common Coordinate Framework (CCF).
-These 16 three-dimensional tissue block locations can be explored via the HuBMAP Exploration User Interface that has been integrated into the GTEx Portal.
-The GTEx and HuBMAP teams have created this brief survey to get your feedback on this data integration, and what more you would like to see.
-Please take 5 min to provide your input [via this short survey](https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.google.com%2Fforms%2Fd%2Fe%2F1FAIpQLScHpo2PLacAC2CmGdQ9XUEDNnfd6o9WyqUEv9SjMr80TyyqiQ%2Fviewform&data=05%7C01%7Cchristy.kano%40nih.gov%7C59dd80cb3521498d173b08da6a8437c2%7C14b77578977342d58507251ca2dc2b06%7C0%7C0%7C637939413350851735%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=p9CGx7yq1qwj2jA34NHBf%2B5pYjvtX%2F0G%2F79WZWmSfjQ%3D&reserved=0).

 ## NIH Request For Information
 The [NIH Common Fund](https://commonfund.nih.gov/) is soliciting ideas for potential new scientific programs that may be supported in fiscal year 2025 or beyond.
 Anyone can submit an idea in response to this  [Request for Information](https://gcc02.safelinks.protection.outlook.com/?url=http%3A%2F%2Fgo.usa.gov%2FxSkzc&data=05%7C01%7Cwendy.knosp%40nih.gov%7C7355c3b172e74aea00ea08da6bfed99a%7C14b77578977342d58507251ca2dc2b06%7C0%7C0%7C637941040969607767%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=EPRQ3DJYeRiIdq%2FkP75mGVj0EgPZZDqBJ7NWrbO%2BWdE%3D&reserved=0)  that was recently published.